Matthew Humberstone School: Staff

-WWI roll of honour
+First World War roll of honour

-There was a roll of honour at the school commemorating the deaths of 42 past pupils of the school who died in World War I, but after the closure of the school in 2010, it was put into storage at the offices of the North East Lincolnshire Council.
+There was a roll of honour at the school commemorating the deaths of 42 past pupils of the school who died in the First World War, but after the closure of the school in 2010, it was put into storage at the offices of the North East Lincolnshire Council.
 As of November 2019 the roll of honour was still stored by the Council "with a view to being put on public display in a new town centre museum and heritage centre".